apache/druid/docs/release-info/migr-mvd-array.md

 ## How to ingest MVDs

 You can't mix arrays and MVDs in the same column.
-If you have an MVD column and want to continue ingesting MVDs, explicitly wrap the string array in [ARRAY_TO_MV](../querying/sql-functions.md#array_to_mv).
+If you need to continue to use MVDs, modify your ingestion to include the [ARRAY_TO_MV](../querying/sql-functions.md#array_to_mv) function.
+This ensures that VARCHAR ARRAYS are stored as MVDs rather than arrays of strings.
+Ingest MVDs explicitly so that you can continue to use existing queries that involve MVDs without incompatible behavior from arrays.

-For an example, see [Multi-value dimensions: SQL-based ingestion](../querying/multi-value-dimensions.md#sql-based-ingestion).
+For an example using ARRAY_TO_MV, see [Multi-value dimensions: SQL-based ingestion](../querying/multi-value-dimensions.md#sql-based-ingestion).

 If you have MVD columns and want to migrate to array columns, [reindex](../data-management/update.md#reindex) your data to update its schema.
 Reindexing overwrites existing data where the source of new data is the existing data itself.